-AADOREE (pronounced the same as “adore”) is an online and print literary journal edited by JD Scott and Alia Tsang.
-AADOREE aims to publish those voices who are pushing boundaries of writing with an emphasis on interdisciplinary work and poetic sensibilities.
-We adore experiments with language and text that jetés across the page.
+AADOREE (pronounced the same as “adore”) is a tiny literary journal.
+AADOREE aims to publish those voices who are pushing boundaries of writing with an emphasis on interdisciplinary work, formal and visual experimentation, and poetic sensibilities.
+We adore text and language that takes risks.

 WHAT WE ARE LOOKING FOR

-AADOREE adores writing that is experimental, contemporary, technological, cross-genre, mythic, vivid, self-indulgent, sincere, haunty, speculative, visceral, ancestral, slangy, cute, ugly, overwrought, lyrical, artful, and/or magical.
-Language, strangeness, and imagination do more for us than narratives or traditional forms—although we are fans of the lyric essay.
+AADOREE adores writing that is experimental, contemporary, technological, cross-genre, mythic, vivid, self-indulgent, imperfect, youthful, obsessive, sincere, haunty, speculative, visceral, ancestral, socially conscious, slangy, cute, ugly, overwrought, lyrical, artful, and/or magical.
+Language, strangeness, and imagination do the most work for us.
 We want work that interrogates its position on the page.
 We want writing that goes HAM.

 AADOREE is dedicated to publishing underrepresented voices and giving space to their words.
-Writers of color, women-identified writers, queer writers, trans writers, disabled writers, undocumented writers, indigenous writers, working-class writers, all of those who have been made invisible—please consider sending your work our way.
-We welcome work that challenges all systems of power and oppression.
+Writers of color, GNC + NB + trans + femme writers, queer writers, disabled writers, undocumented writers, indigenous writers, working-class writers, all of those who have been made to feel invisible—please consider sending your work our way.